Welcome to IMPDb!

-Olympic Airlines (Greek: Ολυμπιακές Αερογραμμές, Olympiakés Aerogrammés – OA), formerly named Olympic Airways for at least four decades, was the flag carrier airline of Greece with their head office in Athens.
-They operated services to 37 domestic destinations and to 32 destinations world-wide.
+Olympic Airlines (Greek: Ολυμπιακές Αερογραμμές, Olympiakés Aerogrammés – OA), replaced Macedonian Airlines from the former Olympic Airways being restructured in 2003 and operated services to 37 domestic destinations and to 32 destinations world-wide.
 Their main base was at Athens International Airport, with hubs at Thessaloniki International Airport, "Macedonia", Heraklion International Airport, "Nikos Kazantzakis" and Rhodes International Airport, "Diagoras".
 Olympic Airlines also owned a base at London Heathrow International Airport.
 By December 2007, the airline employed about 8,500 staff.
 Olympic Airlines was also accredited by IATA with the IOSA (IATA Operational Safety Audit) for their safety practices.

 On 6 March 2009, the Greek State announced they had reached an agreement to sell the flight operations, ground handling operations and technical base of the group to Marfin Investment Group, the largest Greek investment fund, thus ending 35 years of state ownership.
 On 29 September 2009 Olympic Airlines ceased all operations and most flights.
 Olympic Air, the new airline formed from privatisation, commenced flights.
 Olympic Airlines continued to operate some public service flights to Greek islands as well as some flights to destinations outside the European Union (Cairo, Alexandria, Tel Aviv, Beirut, Belgrade) until the Greek State conducted a public tender and redistributed the routes.